colbyford/cytosieve/README.md

 ## Motivation
 Bulk sequencing, as compared to single cell sequencing, is a more cost-effective method of sequencing cells and offers useful insights into comparative transcriptomics.
 However, bulk sequencing is insufficient for studies that need the information of a single cell type among heterogeneous assortments of cells in a single sample.

+Using transcriptional profiles, like those used in tools like [CIBERSORTx](https://cibersortx.stanford.edu/), a list of exclusion or inclusion genes by which to filter can be defined.
+Using this list of a genes, we can remove a given read if the read is part of a gene that is not expressed in the cell type of interest.

 <img align="right" src="https://raw.githubusercontent.com/colbyford/cytosieve/main/img/process.png" width=500>

 ## Installation